phalcon/documentation/docs/db-models.md

 $result = $invoice->save();
 ```

+!!! info "NOTE"

-> **NOTE**: On really busy applications, you can use `create` or `update` for the respective operations.
+    On really busy applications, you can use `create` or `update` for the respective operations.
 By using those two methods instead of save, we ensure that data will be saved or not in the database, since those throw exceptions on `create` if the record already exists, and on `update` if the record does not exist.
-{: .alert .alert-info }

 ```php
 <?php